 The problem is when we let the wrong things weigh us down.

 What are the reasons why your life is not going in the direction you would like it to?
 Is it because you have made your life too heavy to pick it up and change direction?

 What is weighing you down?
 What are the things which are anchoring you somewhere that you don’t want to be?

-If weight equals significance, you SHOULD be heavier than everything you own (at least symbolically) because you are more significant than the stuff you have accumulated.
+If weight equals significance, you SHOULD be heavier than everything you own.
+If not physically, at least metaphorically.
+You are more significant than the stuff you have accumulated.

-I know that someday I will buy a house and have a closet, a sock drawer, a book shelf, a spice rack, a laundry basket and more than one pair of shoes.
-I hope that my traveling years will always help me remember that these are only things and that I own them and not the other way around.
+Someday I will have a closet, a sock drawer, a book shelf, a spice rack, a laundry basket and more than one pair of shoes.
+I hope that my traveling years will remind me that these are only things and that I own them and not the other way around.

 Who you are is more important than any job, possession, or status.
-Your life and your experiences are more solid and real and vital to you than anything you can buy and place on your shelves or in your cupboards.
+Your life and your experiences are more solid and vital to you than anything you can buy and place on your shelves.

-Once you realize this, these things will not hold you back anymore from fully following your dreams and you will know how it feels to be weightless. (and oh what a feeling it is…)©Global Goose
+Once you realize this, these things won’t hold you back anymore.
+You will know how it feels to be weightless. (and oh what a feeling it is…)